daytonaio/content/articles/20240910_article_cs50_daytona.md

 ## Problems with Local Development Setup

-Learners often face issues when setting up a local environment for CS50, such as:
+Software Engineers often face issues when setting up a local environment for CS50, such as:

 - **Dependency Conflicts**: Installing necessary tools can cause issues, especially on Windows.
 - **Cross-Platform Inconsistencies**: Getting CS50 tools like `check50` and `submit50` to work can be challenging on different operating systems.